-Like his breakthrough “Human Resources,” the indignities of unemployment are again a central issue in Laurent Cantet’s intense second feature, “Time Out,” which reflects on the thought that some people simply are not built to function in working environments.
+Like his 1999 critical breakthrough “Human Resources,” the indignities of unemployment are again a central issue in Laurent Cantet’s soberly intense second feature, “Time Out,” which reflects on the thought that some people simply are not built to function in working environments.
 Inspired by the tabloid case of a family man leading a double life after losing his job, Cantet and co-scripter Robin Campillo desensationalize the real-life events, substituting physical violence with the crushing hollowness of inner defeat in a final act that bristles with powerful understatement.
 While it’s overlong and demanding, this elegantly directed, insightful drama — which won the Lion of the Year award for the Cinema of the Present category — should be propelled by critical support from festival berths into arthouse niche situations.

 Factual basis is the widely chronicled case from the late 1990s of Jean-Claude Romand, a Frenchman whose elaborate deceit to hide his unemployment ended, upon his discovery, with him killing his family.
 Director Nicole Garcia (“Place Vendome”) is in production on a more faithful version of the story titled “L’Adversaire,” starring Daniel Auteuil.
 Cantet and Campillo, who also edited, have eliminated the pathological side of their central character, instead focusing on both the duplicity and the self-entrapment of a man whose life becomes a carefully constructed performance.